 HOW TO MAKE SNOW ICE CREAM

-Read the step by step directions below to whip up an easy batch of snow ice cream in minutes!
+Read the step-by-step instructions and gather the simple ingredients to whip up an easy batch of snow ice cream in minutes!

-STEP 1: Layout a bowl to catch freshly fallen snow.
+STEP 1: Set out a large bowl to catch freshly fallen, clean snow.

 STEP 2: Scoop 4 cups into a bowl and pour the sweetened condensed milk on top.

-STEP 3: Add in a teaspoon of vanilla extract and mix well.
+STEP 3: Add in a teaspoon of vanilla extract and stir well.
+Want a chocolate snow ice cream?
+Add a good tablespoon of cocoa powder to the milk mixture!

 THE SCIENCE OF SNOW ICE CREAM